What equipment needed for rock climbing, especially outdoor?

-In addition to your personal must have climbing gear such as climbing shoes, harnesses, belay device, carabiner, rope and helmet, you will want additional equipment to help build anchor and clean your equipment off the route.
+In addition to your personal must-have climbing gear such as climbing shoes, harnesses, belay device, carabiner, rope, and helmet, you will want additional equipment to help build an anchor and clean your equipment off the route.

-Here are the essential gear for climbing outdoor:
+Here is the essential gear for climbing outdoor: